pdjr-signalk-plugins/ais-reporter/README.md

 > &nbsp;&nbsp;"enabled": true
 > }

-The 'expiryInterval', 'positionUpdateInterval' and 'statusUpdateInterval' properties are declared at the top-level of the configuration and apply to all endpoints and all vessels.
+'expiryInterval', 'positionUpdateInterval' and 'staticUpdateInterval' properties are declared at the top-level of the configuration and apply to all endpoints and all vessels.

 All numeric values in a configuration specify a time period in minutes with a zero value representing an infinite time period and essentially disabling any associated behaviour.

 The 'expiryInterval' property tells the plugin to disregard any vessel whose position has not been updated in the last 15 minutes.

-'positionUpdateInterval' and 'staticUpdateInterval' reporting intervals are specified as separate properties since, at least for class 'B' reports, we normally want to update position data more frequently than static data.
+'positionUpdateInterval' and 'staticUpdateInterval' are specified as separate properties since, in line with the AIS protocol norms, we probably want to report position data more frequently than static data.
-If the 'staticUpdateInterval' property is ommitted, then it assumes the same value as the 'positionUpdateInterval' property.
+If the 'staticUpdateInterval' property is ommitted, then the plugin assumes the same value as the 'positionUpdateInterval' property.

 ### Differentiate 'self' from other vessels

 Sometimes we want to treat host vessel reporting differently to the reporting of other vessels whose data had been received over AIS.

-One such scenario is when we want to report our own vessel but not any others.
-One way of achieving this is to set global default update intervals to 0 and then to override these settings for just our own ship.
+The following example disables reporting of all vessels other than the host ship by setting global default update intervals to 0 and then override these settings for just our own ship.
 > {
 > &nbsp;&nbsp;"configuration": {
 > &nbsp;&nbsp;&nbsp;&nbsp;"expiryInterval": 15,